SmartekWorks/smartekworks.github.io/swat/index.md

 SWAT adopts "Scenario-building & Replay" approach to realise the automation of UI testing automation for web application.
 Instead of capturing scenarios, modifying generated script and running the script, you need to do the following steps to make an test with automation.

-1. Import page HTML capture to SWAT
+1. Import page HTML captures to SWAT
 SWAT's knowledge engine analyses web pages and extracts all the interactive operation models.
 2. Build Scenario
 Test designers build scenarios with the operation models.